kratsg/jokes/README.md

 What did the pig say when he was suntanning in the desert?
 I'm bacon out here.

 Caltech was the best.
 The academic clubs, the dorms, the guys, the girl.

+I'll stop at nothing to avoid using negative numbers.